ISFL: Federated Learning for Non-i.i.d. Data with Local Importance Sampling: Experimental Evaluation

 \subsubsection{Baselines and Comparisons}

 In the following experiments, we choose FedAvg as the baseline and implement the importance sampling methods based on it.
-For comparisons, we select two IS based methods, GradNorm-IS and RW-IS.
-GradNorm-IS samples local data according to its gradient norms, i.e., more weight is given to a data sample that has a greater gradient norm as proposed in \cite{rizk2021optimal}.
-Thus, GradNorm-IS carries out a per-sample IS weight calculation, which requires more $|\mathcal{D}_G|$ times gradient computation locally on clients for each weight updating.
-RW-IS is an intuitive sampling strategy which re-weights the data and forces to sample the local training data uniformly.
-As RW-IS fixes the sampling weights according to local distribution, no excessive computation is required.
+For comparisons, we select two IS based methods, ISFedAvg and Uniform-IS.
+ISFedAvg samples local data according to its gradient norms, i.e., more weight is given to a data sample that has a greater gradient norm as proposed in \cite{rizk2021optimal}.
+Thus, ISFedAvg carries out a per-sample IS weight calculation, which requires more $|\mathcal{D}_G|$ times gradient computation locally on clients for each weight updating.
+Uniform-IS is an intuitive sampling strategy which re-weights the data and forces to sample the local training data uniformly.
+As Uniform-IS fixes the sampling weights according to local distribution, no excessive computation is required.
+Additionally, to evaluate the performance of ISFL solutions, especially the necessity of involving the second biased term $\alpha^k_{j}(\mathcal{T})\cdot\Gamma$ in \eqref{thm2-q_star}, we also carry out an IS-based method which resample the data of each category with its global proportion ${p_j}$, i.e., the first term of the optimal sampling probability in \eqref{thm2-q_star}.
+We denote such method as $p_j$-IS.